vimalavinisha/angular2-image-popup/README.md

 - 01/28/2017 - 2.0.0-alpha.1 - angular-modal-gallery

-## Features
-- Angular module to import this library
-- Angular component to display the image gallery
-- AOT support
-- Angular >= 4 (Angular >=5 supported from version 4.0.0)
-- Tested with Webpack 3 + Treeshaking and also inside a Lazy loaded module (check `demo/webpack`)
-- Tested with SystemJs 0.20.x and Angular-cli 1.x.x
-- Web Accessibility features, like ARIA support and [toptal.com](https://www.toptal.com/designers/colorfilter) criteria (tested with `Sim Daltonism` for macOS)
-- and so on... (check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/))

 ## How to use it?

 Two different ways (both of them are good):
-- using my full and runnable examples (`systemjs`, `webpack`, `angular-cli`) [HERE](https://github.com/Ks89/angular-modal-gallery/tree/master/demo)
+- using my full and runnable examples (`systemjs`, `webpack`, `angular-cli`, `angular-cli-material`, `universal`) [HERE](https://github.com/Ks89/angular-modal-gallery/tree/master/examples)
-- checking small and minimal demos inside the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/)
+- checking small and minimal demos inside the official documentation [HERE](https://ks89.github.io/angular-modal-gallery-2018.github.io/)
-- sometimes I don't provide demos (for instance global configuration of keyboard service), so you have to check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/)
+- sometimes I don't provide demos (for instance global configuration of keyboard service), so you have to check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery-2018.github.io/)

 ## FAQS